saberland/saber/website/pages/docs/images-fonts-and-files.md

 Note that we only convert __relative URLs__, like `image.png`, `../image.png` but not `/image.png` or `https://example.com/image.png`.

-## Using front matter
+## Using Page Attributes

-In markdown documents, you can simply use the `assets` front matter to import static assets.
+In pages, you can use the `assets` attribute to import static assets.

 ```markdown
 ---